deanwheatley/Daemon-Breathalyzer/STANDALONE_APP.md

 # Standalone Application Setup

-The ASUS Fan Control application can be installed as a standalone app that can be launched from your application menu without needing the terminal.
+The Daemon Breathalyzer application can be installed as a standalone app that can be launched from your application menu without needing the terminal.

 ## Installation